 Use both a cable lock and a U-lock for maximum protection.
 Never leave any quick-release parts unsecured (e.g. wheels, seat).

 The Boston Police Department participates in the National Bike Registry program.
+Coverage costs range from $10-25.
+You can also register your bike after it is stolen for 99 cents.

 Call to report issues like potholes, missing traffic signs, faulty traffic lights, abandoned bicycles, etc. to the Mayor's 24 Hour Hotline.